Gershom Bader: Life

-Bader was born on August 21, 1868 in Kraków, Galicia.
+Bader was born on August 21, 1868, in Kraków, Galicia.
 His ancestry included Shabbatai HaKohen and Isaiah Horowitz.
 His parents were Isaac Moses and Helen Bader.
 His father was a Yiddish writer.

 Bader received a traditional education and studied German and Polish.
 When he was thirteen, he became personal secretary of the Chief Rabbi of Kraków, Shimon Sofer, and a tutor of the rabbi's grandchildren.
 When he was sixteen, he went to Berlin to study in the Orthodox seminary led by Azriel Hildesheimer.
 He left the seminary after a year and returned to Kraków.
 Until 1888, he wandered among Kraków's neighboring provincial towns and villages.
 He moved to Kolomyia when he was twenty and edited the Hebrew scientific literary weekly Ha-Shemesh, only to return to Kraków shortly afterwards to teach Hebrew at a teachers seminary.
 He published articles in Hebrew papers since his youth to express his views on social and political subjects.
 Although he was religious, he was critical of the conservative and pro-Hasidic policies of the established Jewish orthodoxy and became a supporter of the Zionist Hibbat Zion movement.

 Bader moved to Lviv in 1894, where he worked as a teacher, and became active in Yiddish literary life and the Zionist movement.
 He initially published in the Yiddish weekly Ha-Karmel.
 In 1898, he became editor of the biweekly Ha-Ivri.
 He was the founder of Tageblat, the first Yiddish newspaper in Galicia, and served as its editor from 1904 to 1906.
 He published the Yudisher Folks-Kalendar (Jewish People’s Calendar) from 1896 to 1912 and the anthology Shtraln (Rays of the Sun).
-He was a contributor to, among other newspapers and periodicals, Der Yud, Tsukunft, Zhitlowsky’s Dos Naye Lebn, Pardes, and Ha-Shiloaḥ.
+He was a contributor to, among other newspapers and periodicals, Der Yud, Tsukunft, Zhitlowsky’s Dos Naye Leben, Pardes, and Ha-Shiloaḥ.
 He also wrote several stage pieces, including Tate-Mames Tsores (Trouble for Parents), Nont Baym Fayer (Near to the Fire), Yisroel Bal Shem Tov, R’ Chaim Raytses, Der Amerikaner Doktor (The American Doctor), and Di Goldene Royz (The Golden Rose).